Ja'Wuan James: 2016

 He started 16 consecutive games at right tackle and helped the Dolphins achieve a 10–6 record and place second in the AFC East.
-On January 8, 2017, James started in his first career playoff game as the Dolphins were defeated 30-12 by the Pittsburgh Steelers in the AFC Wildcard Playoffs.
-Pro Football Focus ranked James 32nd among all offensive tackles with a grade of 78.0 in 2016 and Branden Albert ranked 65th.
-James was the Miami Dolphins' highest graded offensive lineman of the season as the entire line ranked 30th overall.
-He also received a grade of 81.0 for run blocking which ranked 18th among all offensive tackles.
+On January 8, 2017, James started in his first career playoff game as the Dolphins were defeated 30-12 by the Pittsburgh Steelers in the AFC Wild Card Round.

 2017

 On May 1, 2017, the Miami Dolphins exercised the fifth-year, $9.34 million option on James' rookie contract for the 2018 season.
 He started the first eight games of the season at right tackle before suffering a hamstring injury in Week 9 against the Oakland Raiders on Sunday Night Football.
 He was placed on injured reserve on November 11, 2017.

 2018

 James started 15 games at right tackle in 2018, missing one game with a knee injury.

 Denver Broncos

 On March 13, 2019, James signed a four-year, $51 million deal with the Denver Broncos.
 He only played in three games in 2019 due to a knee injury suffered in Week 1.

-On August 3, 2020, James announced he would opt out of the 2020 season due to the COVID-19 pandemic.
+On August 3, 2020, he announced he would opt out of the 2020 season due to the COVID-19 pandemic.

 On May 4, 2021, James tore his Achilles tendon while training away from the team facility.
 He was placed on the reserve/non-football injury list on May 7, 2021. and released from the list on May 14, 2021.